slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

       As the data is reported on a quarterly basis for each year, navigate to the [Quarterly Data Files](https://www.fda.gov/drugs/questions-and-answers-fdas-adverse-event-reporting-system-faers/fda-adverse-event-reporting-system-faers-latest-quarterly-data-files).
 Download the data to your local machine in the ASCII format.

+      Note that each quarterly .zip file contains 7 different files that will need to be consolidated later.

       ![FAERS](./media/FAERS.png)

       Repeat this for years 2020 and 2021.
 Make sure you have downloaded the following datasets (.zip):